feature-image

 ADVERTISEMENT

 This Super Bowl appearance lands in the middle of the busiest stretch of her career.
 Maria Taylor hosted the debut of Basketball Night in America on February 1.
-There’s no break even after the trophy presentation Sunday night as she’s flying straight to Italy to take over as NBC’s late-night host for Winter Olympics coverage starting February 10.
-This will be her fourth Olympics assignment since joining NBC in 2021.
+There’s no break for her after the trophy presentation Sunday night, since she’s flying straight to Italy to take over as NBC’s late-night host for the Winter Olympics coverage, starting February 10.
+This will be Taylor’s fourth Olympic assignment since joining NBC in 2021.

 ADVERTISEMENT